Image by Gerd Altmann

 Have You Appreciated Your Refrigerator Lately?

-Do we take for granted our modern paraphernalia such as telephones, flush toilets, computers, fax machines, televisions, refrigerators, etc. How often do we stop and feel gratefulness for having an "ice-box" that does not require our lugging blocks of ice to it in order to keep vegetables fresh?
-Do we stop and think of the wonderful avenues that telephones, fax machines, computers, and the internet open up to us?
+Do we take for granted our modern paraphernalia such as telephones, flush toilets, computers, televisions, refrigerators, freezers, furnaces, air conditioning, etc. How often do we stop and feel gratefulness for having an "ice-box" that does not require our lugging blocks of ice to it in order to keep vegetables fresh?
+Do we stop and think of the wonderful avenues that telephones, computers, and the internet open up to us?
 All these things have become an integral part of our lives.
 Do we appreciate them?
 Or do we take them for granted?

 And what about our cars?
 Do we feel and express appreciation for the transportation and ease they provide?
 Do we remember to thank our human vehicle, our body?
 Do we appreciate the physical body that carries us through this lifetime -- do we treat it with respect and love?
 Do we give it the best attention and care?
 Do we feed it the best foods so that it may continue to serve us well?
 Or do we push it to the extreme of its limits, feed it improperly, fail to give it rest, and then wonder why it starts stalling and "bucking"?